shoprunback/go-raph/README.md

 `Constraint` objects let you customize path traversals to fit your needs.

 To filter out nodes and edges, simply use:
-- `Constraint.AddProp(prop, value string)` can be called multiple times to add a list of values.
-The node/edge will be filtered out if the prop array of the node/edge does not contain at least one of the values of the contraints.
-If the prop array is empty, it will not be filtered out.
+- `Constraint.AddProp(prop, value string)` The node/edge will be filtered out if there is no intersection between the props of the node/edge and the props of the constraint.
+If a node/edge does not have the property specified by the constraint, it will not be filtered out.
 - `Constraint.SetCost(prop string, value int)` acts like a threshold: will dodge the node/edge if the property value is less than specified value.
-If the cost of the node is not defined, it will not be filtered out.
+If the cost of the node/edge is not defined, it will not be filtered out.

 ```go
 // init dijkstra